 5.3.1 The use of camouflage or other similar types of military or police garments is discouraged.
 The exception is competitors who are law enforcement or military personnel.
-The Match Director will be the final authority in respect of what garments must not be worn by competitors are allowed to wear.
+The Match Director will be the final authority in respect of what garments must not be worn by competitors.